kumaraditya2002/kumaraditya2002-SGR-2/README.md

 3.I had used mongoDb for handling the datas and storing the data from the form in a collection named datas which is in a database named personData.

-4.I had used node.js a framework express and database mongoDB.
+4.I had used node.js a framework express and a database mognoDB

+#Name:Aditya Kumar
+#Skills:HTML,CSS,JS,Node.js,MongoDB